-The Commission proposes that ActewAGL's miscellaneous charges be regulated as long as they relate to the supply of gas services and until competition in the market is effective.
+The Commission has decided that ActewAGL's miscellaneous charges be regulated as long as they relate to the supply of gas services and until competition in the market is effective.
 ActewAGL is required to seek the Commission's approval prior to any changes in these fees.

-3.8 Quality of service
+3.9 Quality of service